gchq/Palisade-services/data-service/README.md

 The application exposes one endpoint to the client for retrieving the resources.
 This will be the data that has previously been requested and prepared in the initial request to Palisade services.
 * `POST data/read/chunked`
-    - returns a `202 ACCEPTED` and a streamed HTTP response body which will provides the resource.
+    - returns a `200 OK` and a streamed HTTP response body which will provides the resource.

 ## Example JSON Request
 ```